Idol Dreams

 Idol Dreams (31☆アイドリーム, Sātī Wan Ai Dorīmu) is a Japanese manga written and illustrated by Arina Tanemura.
 Idol Dreams is serialized in the bimonthly josei manga magazine Melody since 2013.
+The manga has been on hiatus since August 2020.

 Plot

 Chikage Deguchi, a 31-year-old office worker, believes her life to be dull and full of missed opportunities.
 She is nostalgic for when she was 15 years old, which she believes to be at her prime.
 During her middle school reunion, Chikage becomes humiliated when her class discovers that she has never had a boyfriend, and when she plans on confessing to her former classmate, Haruki Kunitachi, she becomes crushed when she learns he has a girlfriend.

 When Kanshi Tokita, another former classmate, finds her, he offers her an experimental drug that can change her body to her 15-year-old self for 5–6 hours.
 After Chikage takes it, she is suddenly scouted to become an idol, and she decides to take the chance to make the most of what she missed out when she was younger.
 Going under the name Akari Deguchi as her 15-year-old self, Chikage begins to lead a double life.